f4ilfish/max-power-flow/README.md

 _About trajectory .csv_

-Use faults .json file such a this structure:
+Use trajectory .csv file such a this structure:
 ```editorconfig
     variable,node,value,tg
     pn,23,-3.0,1